 VA Providers will log into the consuming application using SSOi or their Veterans Integrated Technology Architecture (VistA) based Access/Verify codes.

 Veterans will log into the consuming application using an SSOe enabled Credential Service Provider (CSP) with a Level of Assurance of 2 or higher.

+Approved SaaS products will access the consuming application using OAuth 2.0 access tokens.

+For the SaaS use-case, DVP will access MPI using system-to-system (unattended) credentials.

 Usage of DVP will reduce the risk associated with using separate systems.